 Read on to see how.

 These nutrients are critical for maintaining a healthy metabolism, as they help to regulate the body's energy production and metabolism.
-When we eat whole foods, we trigger a different physiological process than above.
+Choosing a whole food diet allows our body to optimally perform its metabolic functions in a more balanced and natural way compared to other diets.

 If your diet predominantly consists of processed grains such as white bread or pasta, consider replacing them with their whole-grain counterparts to enhance your nutritional intake.